 17. Best for Running Marketing Campaigns: Marketing for Owners

 As the title suggests, the Marketing for Owners podcast focuses purely on marketing.

 The twist is that marketing is advice for small-business owners who don’t want to, or can’t afford to, rely on others for marketing help.

 If you have a great product, but are having trouble reaching enough customers, Warren Cass will be able to teach you a few key principles to give you the ability to grow your small company by yourself.

 The ProBlogger Podcast is run by Darren Rowse, who’s quite well-known when it comes to blogging effectively.

 If you’re struggling to connect with your target audience through your blog posts, he’ll be able to teach you a lot.

-Most episodes focus revolve around marketing, specifically content marketing.
+Most episodes revolve around marketing, specifically content.